retinal-information-processing-lab/gaussian_processes/Spatial_GP_repo/docs.md

 Values of alpha!=1 could be useful if the model is not converging cause the newton update actually relies on a quadratic approximation of the loss ( the -logmarginal ), which could be wrong.
 The problem is that they dont ensure positive definiteness of the output V_b.

 Because of the positive definiteness assumption , in the case update_V_inv = False and alpha = 1 , V_b will be positive definite in the whole code, except when being reprojected to the eighenspace from V_b_old when the hyperparameters have changed ( and hence the supbspace ).
 For this reason the **warning in the log_det function is disabled for the V function**.
 The only place in which it could execute is inded in the case of reprojection onto an eigenspace of higher dimension, but **for alpha=1 and updata V_b = True this does not present a problem cause V_b is not being used**.

+The only time the V_b projected onto the new eigenspace (so not necessarely posdef) is used, is when calculating the lambda moments in the first E-step after the M-step.
+There are indeed cases ( like iteration 3 of /models/cell8_Problem_adjusted_iterations_ntilde:300_ntot:300_lrfparams:0.1) in which  the used matrix is indeed not posedf.
+This does not generate errors but surely is bad for precision.

 ### When are matrices non simmetric?